tlakomy/tlakomy-site/content/blog/notes-aws-step-functions/index.md

 - **Standard** - durable, checkpointed workflows for machine learning, order fulfillment, IT/DevOps automation, ETL jobs and other log-duration workloads.
 Pricing:
 >Priced per state transition.
 A state transition is counted each time a step in your execution is completed.
 You are charged $25 per million state transitions.**
 - **Express** - event-driven workflows for streaming data processing, microservices orchestration, IoT data ingestion, mobile backends and other short duration, high-event-rate workloads.
 They are cheaper but lack the visual audit capabilities.
+Since express workflows are event-driven, you cannot set up notifications for e.g. `SUCCEEDED` or `RUNNING` states (otherwise imagine your CloudWatch bill, oh my)
 Pricing:
 >Priced by the number of executions you run, their duration, and memory consumption.
 You are charged $1 per million executions, and duration price from $0.000004 to $0.00001 per GB-second.